 The Disclosure Checklist reflects the cutting clutter agenda and includes a "not material" column.
 We would encourage the Council to exclude disclosure if the information is not material.

-Audit Scotland has published good practice guides in relation to the Annual Accounts and the Annual Governance Statement to support the Council in preparing high quality drafts of the Annual Report and financial statements, which we would recommend the Council consider during drafting.
+Audit Scotland has published good practice guides in relation to the Annual Accounts to support the Council in preparing high quality drafts of the Annual Report and financial statements, which we would recommend the Council consider during drafting.